pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ### Set channel memberships

 Replace or add memberships for a UUID.
+Provide channels, optionally with custom/type/status.

 #### Method(s)